gzuidhof/starboard-cli/README.md

 starboard-cli
 ---

-This repo contains the code for the `starboard` command line tool, it is used for interacting with [Starboard Notebooks](https://github.com/gzuidhof/starboard-notebook) locally.
+The `starboard` command line tool is used for interacting with [Starboard Notebooks](https://github.com/gzuidhof/starboard-notebook) locally.
 It starts a local webserver so you can view and edit notebook files on your computer.

 ## Installation
 ```bash